laravel/docs/eloquent.md

         }
     }

-<a name="events-mute"></a>
+<a name="muting-events"></a>
-### Mute
+### Muting Events

-Whatever events is being triggered during the lifetime of your model, it's often needed to temporarily bypassing the model events so they don't get triggered when interacting with a given object.
-The following will try to fetch and delete a User without firing any model events:

-    User::withoutEvents(function () {
-        User::find($someUserId)->delete();
-    });

-For example, if your application is normally listening for the `deleting` and `deleted` events on the User model, no events will be fired here.
-This can be particularily useful when testing you application.

-If you rely on some value being returned, you can still do it too:
+You may occasionally wish to temporarily "mute" all events fired by a model.
+You may achieve this using the `withoutEvents` method.
+The `withoutEvents` method accepts a Closure as its only argument.
+Any code executed within this Closure will not fire model events.
+For example, the following will fetch and delete an `App\User` instance without firing any model events:

+    use App\User;

-    $someValue = User::withoutEvents(function () {
+    User::withoutEvents(function () use () {
-        return User::find($someUserId)->doSomethingAndReturnSomeValue();
+        User::findOrFail(1)->delete();
     });